 Doctors usually prescribe antibiotics (oral fluoroquinolones) as a first-line treatment.
 If this does not work, intravenous antibiotics can also be prescribed.
 Clinical judgement is based on patient risk factors and severity of symptoms.

 Usually, it takes around 7 to 10 days of antibiotic treatment to cure cellulitis.
 It may take longer in some severe cases.
 A chronic disease or a weak immune system can delay recovery.

-Rarely, complications can occur when infection grows to other parts of the body.
-This cannot be treated without hospital admission and intravenous administration of drugs.
+Rarely, complications can occur when the infection grows to other parts of the body.
+This cannot be treated without a hospital admission and intravenous administration of drugs.